Antisemitism in South Africa: Post Apartheid era

 In May 1998, a Cape community radio station run by a Muslim organisation and aimed at Muslims, Radio 786 broadcast a programme denying the Holocaust.
 The resulting legal action brought by the South African Jewish Board of Deputies remains unresolved after 14 years.
 Radio 786 refuses to apologise to the Jewish community and has stood by its version of events.

 In 2009, South Africa's deputy foreign minister Fatima Hajaig claimed that "Jewish money controls America and most Western countries."
 Her comments prompted criticism by Foreign Minister Nkosazana Dlamini-Zuma and a reported "dressing down" by then President Kgalema Motlanthe.
 Subsequently, Hajaig apologised on two separate occasions for her remarks.

 In 2013, ANC Western Cape leader Marius Fransman claimed ninety-eight percent of land and property owners in Cape Town are "white" and "Jewish".
 The allegation turned out to be false.

 During the Rhodes Must Fall protests, President of the Students' Representative Council of the University of the Witwatersrand Mcebo Dlamini, who was leader of the protests, stated he "loved" Hitler because Hitler "knew" that Jews "were up to no good", admired Hitler's "charisma" and claimed that "Jews are devils" and were "uncircumcised in heart".
 His comments were denounced by the South African Jewish Board of deputies, but were supported by the Rhodes Must Fall movement.

 During the debate on Friday, February 23, 2018, Sharon Davids, a member of the ANC provincial legislature, said: "Premier Helen Zille is too much in love with the Jewish mafia".
 The DA "fabricated" the Day Zero water crisis in Cape Town to gain kickbacks from the Jewish mafia, claimed Davids, adding that former leader Tony Leon was hired to communicate the party's "doomsday message" of Day Zero and that "Zille had it in for Patricia [de Lille] after she stood up to her about this land in the Jewish area".
 Proof that the DA was favouring Jewish people, said Davids, was illustrated by party leader Mmusi Maimane "hanging out" with DA MP Michael Bagraim, who had spent time on the SA Jewish Board of Deputies.

 In 2020, there was an unprecedented conviction for online antisemitism in the country.
 The Magistrates Court in Randburg found Matome Letsoalo guilty of crimen injuria over incendiary tweets targeting the South African Jewish Board of Deputies (SAJBD).

+When the Israel–Hamas war started in October 2023, Jewish organizations in South Africa reported an increase in antisemitic incidents.
+The South African Jewish Board of Deputies said it recorded 139 incidents between October and December 2023, most of them verbal, compared with a significantly lower number during the same period the previous year.
+The board also recorded six physical attacks in 2023, the highest number in its survey.
+Rabbi Moshe Silberhaft, reported that he had been subjected to antisemitic abuse at a Jewish cemetery in the Free State province, where men in a passing car told him to go back to Israel.